Jschles1/Jschles1.github.io/_posts/2017-08-19-trainer_client_tracker_implementing_a_jquery_front_end.markdown

 This function takes 2 arguments: the id of the current client (which is retrieved by a matching `data-id` attribute of the "Next" button), and an array.
 This array contains the `id` attribute of each client that belongs to the current user.
 We define the variable `next` as being equal to the `id` plus 1 (which equals the `id` of the client resource we want to retrieve).

 Next, we initiate a `while` loop.
 While `next` is less than or equal to the last element of the array (which is always the highest numbered client `id` that exists), we check if the current value of `next` matches any of the `id`'s in the array.
-If so, we call `renderClient()` with `next` passed in as an argument, (which will make the jQuery request to the backend, using `next` as the `id` in the request URL) and then break from the loop.
+If so, we call `renderClient()` with `next` passed in as an argument, (which will make the AJAX GET request to the backend, using `next` as the `id` in the request URL) and then break from the loop.
 If not, we increment `next` by 1 and check again.

 Here's the version of the function that gets called when the user clicks on "Previous"